François de MélogueProvencal RecipesSeasonal MenusTaste

 • Preheat the oven to 400°F (200°C).

 • Reduce the heat to low and simmer, stirring occasionally, until the vegetables are soft, about 8 minutes.
-Season with salt and pepper to taste, toss with the herbs, breadcrumbs, and egg.
+Season with salt and pepper to taste, and toss with the herbs, breadcrumbs, and egg.

 • Butter a skillet and lay the chicken on top.
 Pour chicken stock around and roast for 45 minutes, or until the chicken is fully cooked.
 Let rest for 10 minutes before slicing.